Haloacetic Acids Filter

 Why Do I Need to Remove Haloacetic Acids in Drinking Water?Haloacetic acids in water – and particularly HAA5 in water – are quite dangerous, as some of the more dangerous water disinfection byproducts.
 If your water contains the federal limit of haloacetic acids, your chance of developing cancer is 1 in 10,000; the longer you are exposed to the federal limit, the higher your chance of developing cancer.
 HAAs are also especially dangerous for pregnant women, as haloacetic acids in water can pose a risk to reproductive and developmental health, affecting both the mother and unborn child.

 Although high levels of direct contact exposure to water with HAA5 or other HAAs is unlikely, its occurrence can result in red and irritated skin and eyes, as well as difficulty breathing.
 Water treatment is therefore very important to reduce HAA5 levels, and a haloacetic acids water filter becomes a valuable tool for home drinking water safety.

-How Are People Exposed to HAA?
+How Could I Be Exposed to HAA?

 Order Your Haloacetic Acids Water Filter and Other Multipure Products NowA powerful Multipure drinking water treatment device, certified for NSF standards for HAA5 under NSF/ANSI drinking water standard 53, improves your drinking water quality and protects your water and your health.